dany1061/3os.org/src/index.md

     * Reboot or Shutdown Windows From Command Line (CMD)

 !!! info "16/10/18 Markdown CheatSheet Initial Release"
-    I've made new section __[Markdown CheatSheet](/markdownCheatSheet/welcome "Markdown CheatSheet")__ It Replaced the old __help__ section.
+    I've made a new section __[Markdown CheatSheet](/markdownCheatSheet/welcome "Markdown CheatSheet")__ It Replaced the old __help__ section.
 I've been working on this for few good hours to make it as easy to use.
 Hope you all can enjoy it and use it to make this site even better.

 !!! warning ""
     Full Changelog & Commits to the _3os Project_ can be found [here](CHANGELOG.md "Full CHANGELOG")